DwayneWallace/vertical-profiler-sim/README.md

 ## Velocity and Buoyancy Proof

-The simulator’s motion model is based on a force balance between weight, buoyancy, and drag.
-The purpose of this proof was to estimate how much displaced volume is needed to reach or hold a desired vertical velocity.
+The simulator’s motion model is based on a proof that i have done in the past to calculate the velocity of a vertical profiler. most of the equations are the same.

 The basic force relationship is: